-The Norwegian culture flourishes in Decorah, Iowa as seen in the folk art, embroidered costumes and theater troupes.
-Many citizens speak with the drawn-out vowels of a Norwegian brogue.
+Norwegian culture flourishes in Decorah, Iowa.
+It's reflected in the folk art, embroidered costumes, and often- in the theater productions.
+Some locals speak with the drawn-out vowels of a Norwegian-style brogue.
 Descendants of the original Norwegians that settled in Decorah often prepare traditional dishes eaten by the Norwegian families that settled in the area centuries ago.

-Located at 117 West Water Street, in the beautiful Norwegian town of Decorah is the romantic Rubaiyat Restaurant.
-The restaurant is named after a book of poetry written over 1,000 years ago by Omar Khayyam, a Persian gentleman.
-The owners, Andy and Kim Bonnet, believe that poems are an acknowledgment to enjoying life and seizing the most from each day.
-The owner’s creed is transferred to the atmosphere of the restaurant, thus the name Rubaiyat.
+Located at 117 West Water Street, is the romantic Rubaiyat Restaurant.
+The eatery is named after a book of poetry written over 1,000 years ago by Omar Khayyam, a Persian poet, and astronomer.
+The owners, Andy and Kim Bonnet, believe that poems are an acknowledgment of enjoying life and seizing the most from each day.
+This energy is transmitted throughout the atmosphere.

-The building was completed in the 1890’s and reflective of the architecture of the time period.
-Over the years, the building was home to a number of businesses including a drug store, jewelry store, hardware store, a mail order dry goods store and even a speak-easy during prohibition.
+The building Rubaiyat calls home, was completed in the 1890’s and is reflective of the architecture of the time period.
+Over the years, the building has been home to a number of businesses including a drug store, a jewelry store, a hardware store, and even a speak-easy during prohibition.
 After purchasing the building in 2007, the owners uncovered the original tin ceiling and the brick walls.
-Fortunately, the original front doors were located upstairs and restored to their former splendor.
+Lucky for them, even the original front doors were located upstairs and later restored to their former splendor.

-The restaurant offers local flavors skillfully prepared by Chef Andy.
+The restaurant offers local food and flavor skillfully prepared by Chef Andy.
 The menu reflects his diverse culinary influences, including Norwegian.
 Chef Andy obtains high-quality food products and purchases locally when available.
-The restaurant boasts a large wine and beer list, as well as serving martinis.
-Happy Hour is from 5pm - 6pm Wednesday through Saturday.
+The restaurant boasts a large wine and beer list and also serves martinis.
+Happy Hour is fro5 pmpm - 6 pm Wednesday through Saturday.
 The restaurant offers a party room that will host an event for up to 50 people.
-As online reservations are not accepted, guests should call 1-563-382-WINE (9463) to reserve a table or schedule the party room.
+For reservations, just give them a call at 1-563-382-WINE (9463).